trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 ## Coupling

 The different parts of an application cannot work alone.
-They still need to connect with each other somehow in order to solve the original problems.
+They need to connect with each other somehow in order to solve the original problems.
 This "connection" is called **coupling**.
+For example, one part of the application uses the result from another part.

+Couplings exist, whether the application is decomposed or not, or how granular the decomposition is.
+When the application is decomposed, the more coupling we have, the less benefit we can get from the decomposition.
+- Cognitive load is not reduced as much, as we need to take into account dependent modules.
+- Changes in one part are more likely to necessitate changes in other parts.
+- Members/teams must communicate more closely if their modules.
+- More difficult to isolate test.

+Moreover, the coupling can get worse if decomposition is introduced.
+- Method calls, passing parameters
+- Http calls

 Even though there will always be some degree of coupling between parts, different designs can introduce different degree of coupling.
 And higher the degree of coupling is, the worse the design.

 <img src="./images/Decomposition - Coupling & Cohesion.png" width="600">

 ### Data coupling

+This is probably the most severe coupling.
+-
 Modules share data through, for example, parameters.

 #### Global data coupling

 Several modules have access to the same global data.

-### External coupling
-External coupling occurs when two modules share an externally imposed data format, communication protocol, or device interface.

-### Data-structured coupling
+#### Stamp coupling

-Stamp coupling occurs when modules share a composite data structure and use only parts of it, possibly different parts (e.g., passing a whole record to a function that needs only one field of it).
+**Stamp coupling** occurs when modules share a composite data structure and use only parts of it, possibly different parts (e.g., passing a whole record to a function that needs only one field of it).
 In this situation, a modification in a field that a module does not need may lead to changing the way the module reads the record.

+### Communication protocol coupling

+Two modules share an communication protocol.

 ### Coupling in OOP

 #### Subclass coupling

 Describes the relationship between a child and its parent.
 The child is connected to its parent, but the parent is not connected to the child.

 ### Monolithic coupling